 How long does a custom mouthguard last?

-It all depends on how often you wear and how hard you are on them.
+It all depends on how often you wear them and how hard you are on them.
 We recommend getting a new mouthguard before every new sports season.
 If you’re using a TMJ nightguard, they can last up to a year or more.
 Monitor your mouthguard and inform your dentist if you see signs of wear and tear.

 Is it normal for my teeth to hurt after wearing a mouthguard?